 Medicare Advantage policies are offered by UnitedHealthcare through AARP.
 This means that although UHC is offering the policy, the Medicare Advantage plan is actually being underwritten by AARP.
-Some Medicare Advantage policies you can purchase include:
+Some Medicare policies you can purchase include:

-Although these are all the policies offered by UHC, they may not all be available in your state since individual state regulations will vary.
+Although these are all policies offered by UHC, they may not all be available in your state since individual state regulations will vary.

 Short-term health insurance

 UnitedHealthcare short-term health insurance policies are cheaper than individual health insurance but provide the bare minimum in benefits.
 Furthermore, unlike individual plans, a short-term policy can be purchased outside of open enrollment, meaning it can be bought throughout the year.

 Business health insurance

 Small-business health insurance and employer plans are offered by UnitedHealthcare for groups that have anywhere from two to over 5,000 employees.
 These are usually comprehensive plans, meaning that medical, dental, health, disability and life could all be provided to employees of a company.
 However, UnitedHealthcare also lets business owners pick and choose which policies they might want to offer employees.

 For example, a small-business owner could choose to offer a health and dental plan through UHC but get their disability policy through a different provider.

 Member resources and benefits

-UnitedHealthcare differs their coverage in that the company provides extra benefits and unique rewards, encourages their customers to be healthy and allows access to the UHC mobile app.
+UnitedHealthcare differentiates its coverage by providing extra benefits and unique rewards, encouraging its customers to be healthy and allowing access to the UHC mobile app.